cem-usp/rais-cnpj-geocoding/README.md

 Caldeira, G., Penz, C., Vartanian, D., Fernandes, C. N., & Giannotti, M. A. (2025). *A reproducible pipeline for processing and geocoding CNPJs from the Annual Social Information Report (RAIS) of the Brazilian Ministry of Labor and Employment (MTE)* \[Computer software\].
 Center for Metropolitan Studies of the University of São Paulo. <https://cem-usp.github.io/rais-cnpj-geocoding>

-A BibTeX entry for LaTeX users is
+A BibLaTeX entry for LaTeX users is

 ```latex
 @software{caldeira2025,